 The EG creates a signal that varies over time.
 It consists of 5 phases.
-The first phase 'delay' is started by a MIDI noteon or gate trigger event.
-The final release phase starts by a MIDI note-off or gate off event.
+The first phase 'delay' is started by a MIDI note-on or gate/trigger activation.
+The final release phase starts by a MIDI note-off or gate/trigger de-activation (if the EG is not in 'trigger' mode).

-[BUTTON-EG DELAY] D delay - sets the delay in time before the attack phase starts (0 to 2.43 seconds). attack - sets the time for the envelope [BUTTON-EG ATTACK] A to rise after the delay phase (1 ms to 34.6 seconds). decay - sets the time for the envelope [BUTTON-EG DECAY] D to fall after reaching the maximum level in the attack phase (1 ms to sustain - sets the level to which the [BUTTON-EG SUSTAIN] S envelope falls at the end of the decay phase.
+[BUTTON-EG DELAY] D delay - sets the delay in time before the attack phase starts (0 to 2.43 seconds).

+[BUTTON-EG ATTACK] A attack - sets the time for the envelope

+to rise after the delay phase (1 ms to